 How is the grade calculated?

-The tables on the left show the complete scorecard, according to the MTAC protocols, for our 2019 measurements.
-As can be seen, the tidal sites scored somewhat better than the upstream sites, although their water clarity was poor.
+The tables on the left show the complete scorecard, according to the MTAC protocols, for our 2020 measurements in the North East River watershed.
+As can be seen, the tidal sites scored somewhat better than the upstream sites, which was also the case for 2019.
 Dissolved oxygen (DO) is not scored for the upstream sites (although it is used as a check) because DO is generally good in flowing streams.
-Conductivity is not scored for tidal sites because it is very sensitive to changes in salinity.
-In fact, during the late summer and fall of last year, when the upper Bay salinity increased due to lack of rainfall, our conductivity measures for the tidal sites reached record high levels.
+Conductivity is not scored for tidal sites because it is very sensitive to changes in salinity (salt content).
+In fact, we often see very high conductivity readings during the late summer or fall of the year, due entirely to small increases in upper Bay salinity from reduced rainfall then.